How Much Does a Remote Video Monitoring Service Cost?

 Remote Security Monitoring

-Given the state of the security labor shortage, many companies are using technology to fight back against criminals.
+Given the state of the security labor shortage, many security camera monitoring companies are using technology to fight back against criminals.
 This technology uses your existing cameras to monitor your business from a centralized hub.
 Instead of having multiple guards roaming the grounds at night, remote video monitoring needs just one guard in a monitoring station plus several cameras to see every nook and cranny in your business.
 Of course, if the law permits, you could cut out the onsite guards entirely and replace them with virtual guards.
 They do cost money every month, but the costs are much less than maintaining the same level of security on your property.

 Technology is the great enabler.
 By partnering with a security monitoring company with next-generation video surveillance, you cut costs.